mParticle/docs/src/pages/developers/sdk/web/media/index.md

 order: 11.8
 ---

-Collecting media data is critical for tracking user behavior when your customers consume video or audio content through [Android](../../android/media) and [iOS](../../ios/media) mobile applications or on the web. mParticle provides a toolset for integrating media analytics into your customer experience.
+Collecting media data is critical for tracking user behavior when your customers consume video or audio content through [Android](/developers/sdk/android/media) and [iOS](/developers/sdk/ios/media) mobile applications or on the web.
+The mParticle Media SDK (Media SDK) is a toolset for integrating media analytics into your customer experience.

-The mParticle Media SDK provides a dedicated API for tracking common media events including session start, play, pause, milestones, and end, as well as logging recurring advertising impressions and chapters for segmented content.
+- Provides a dedicated API for tracking common media events including session start, play, pause, milestones, and end, as well as logging recurring advertising impressions and chapters for segmented content.

-The mParticle Media SDK works hand in hand with the mParticle platform.
+- Works hand in hand with the mParticle platform.
 Data logged from the Media SDK is forwarded to the Web SDK and then forwarded to any included integrations.

-The mParticle Media SDK is compatible with [Adobe Analytics for Media](https://docs.adobe.com/content/help/en/media-analytics/using/media-overview.html), supporting the full range of media-related events including heartbeat events.
+- Compatible with [Adobe Analytics for Media](https://docs.adobe.com/content/help/en/media-analytics/using/media-overview.html), supporting the full range of media-related events including heartbeat events.
 This simplifies an otherwise complicated and error-prone process of setting up media session event tracking and Adobe Heartbeat yourself.

-## Getting Started
+## Get Started

+Set up the appropriate client SDK, and then the Media SDK.

+### Set Up a Client SDK

-Before you can begin using the Media SDK, you need to have a working instance of the mParticle core SDK.
-At present, we offer support for our Media SDK in a `self-hosting` environment.
-For more information on this, please refer to the [self-hosting](/developers/sdk/web/self-hosting/) documentation.
+To use the Media SDK, you need a working instance of [an mParticle client SDK](/developers/) in a `self-hosting` environment.
+For more information, see the [self-hosting](/developers/sdk/web/self-hosting/) documentation.

+### Set Up the Media SDK

-1. Install relevant npm packages for your project.
-The below example uses our [Adobe Client](https://www.npmjs.com/package/@mparticle/web-adobe-client-kit) web integration.
-When adding Adobe as an output for Javascript in the mParticle web app, there is a setting for Media Tracking Server.
+1. Install the relevant npm packages for your project.
+The following example uses our [Adobe Client](https://www.npmjs.com/package/@mparticle/web-adobe-client-kit) web integration.
+When adding Adobe as an output for JavaScript in the mParticle web app, there is a setting for Media Tracking Server.
 When you fill this out, mParticle will load the Heartbeat SDK and send media events to it.

 ```javascript
 // command line
 npm i @mparticle/web-sdk @mparticle/web-media-sdk @mparticle/web-adobe-client-kit
 ```

-2. In your main js file, import these modules, and add an mParticle configuration:
+2. In your main JavaScript file, import the mParticle, MediaSession, and Adobe modules, and then add an mParticle configuration:

 ```javascript
 // Import each library